georgentaylor/georgentaylor.github.io/index.md

 email: george.taylor@berkeley.edu
 date: 2024-12-1
 toc-title: Contents
 bio: Hi!
-I am a PhD student in the Business & Public Policy group in the Haas School of Business at UC Berkeley.
+I am a PhD student in the Business & Public Policy group at the Berkeley Haas School of Business.
 My research interests are in the political economy of development, environmental economics and gender economics.
 picture: pic.jpg
 ---